divergex/dxlib/README.md

 for **strategy management**, such as **scheduling**, **automatic containerization** and pre-built networking utils.

-## Quick Start
+# Quick Start

 Take a look at our [Examples](examples).

-## Where We Are Now
+# Where We Are Now

-All modules and objects serializable, deserializable, and extendable - focusing on thread-safety and lock-free implementations for parallel and/or distributed environments.
+All modules and objects should become serializable, deserializable, and extendable.
+A great amount of focus is put on thread-safety and lock-free implementations for parallel and/or distributed environments.
-For now, the cache system uses both HDF5 and JSON, and the networking system allows for interfacing with other systems through JSON serialization.
+For now, the cache system uses both Parquet and JSON, and the networking system allows for interfacing with other systems through serialization methods.

-All modules and classes are built using Domain Driven Design, and are designed to be easily understood and used.
+The main guideline in building new functionalities is to use Domain Driven Design, and modules should designed to be easily understood and used from scratch.

-I myself come from a computer science background, and whenever starting a new quant project, always found my code to end up extremely convoluted and messy.
+I myself come from a CS background, and whenever starting a new quant project, always found my code to end up extremely convoluted and messy the more each project grew.
 Therefore, I believe creating a library with a strong focus on modularization and performance rather than a collection of scripts is the way to go for professional trading setups.